gitlzzz/ATLAS/docs/source/input_database_generation.md

 Display and Export Options for the phase diagram plot.

-- `show`: (optional, bool) Whether to display the database with a phase diagram after creation.
+- :alt:`show`: (optional, bool) Whether to display the database with a phase diagram after creation.
   - Default is `True`.

-- `format`: (optional, str) Format for the figure.
+- :alt:`format`: (optional, str) Format for the figure.
   - Default is `'png'`.
   - Possible values are: `png`, `svg`.